nauman555/AI-ChatBot/README.md

 - Provide up-to-date answers
 - Act as a "tool" that AI uses when needed
 - Help AI answer questions that need current information

+### What is Thread ID and Chat History?

+**Thread ID** is a unique identifier for each chat session:

+- **Unique Per Chat Session** - Each time you open the app, a new Thread ID is created
+- **Thread ID changes only on page reload** - The same Thread ID is used for all messages in one chat session
+- **Conversation History** - All your messages and AI responses are stored together using the Thread ID
+- **Node Cache** - The backend uses Node Cache to store conversation history for 24 hours per thread
+- **Maintains Context** - The AI remembers previous messages in the same thread for better context
+- **Multiple Threads** - Each browser tab/window has its own separate conversation history

 ## Folder Structure